 Measures: Pursuant to § 37.2-508 or § 37.2-608 of the Code, the CSB shall report the data for individual outcome and CSB provider performance measures in Exhibit B of this contract to the Department.

 Individual CSB Performance Measures: The Department may negotiate specific, time-limited measures with the CSB to address identified performance concerns or issues.
-The measures shall be included in Exhibits D of this contract.
+The measures shall be included in an Exhibit D.

 Individual Satisfaction Survey: Pursuant to § 37.2-508 or § 37.2-608 of the Code, the CSB shall participate in the Annual Survey of Individuals Receiving Services, the Annual Youth Services Survey for Families (i.e., Child MH survey), and the annual QSRs and the NCI Survey for individuals covered by the DOJ Settlement Agreement.